yoda-76/Upstox-GTT-Wrapper/README.md

 ## Overview

-This repository provides a custom implementation of **Good Till Trigger (GTT) orders** for the **Upstox trading platform**.
+This repository provides a custom implementation of **Good Till Trigger (GTT) orders** for the **Upstox trading platform** as Upstox doesn't offer any API support for GTT orders.
 It uses the **Upstox Live Feed Wrapper** to monitor live price updates via WebSockets and automate trade execution based on entry, exit, and stop-loss parameters.

 ## Prerequisites